-Receive your ballot: You can pick up your vote-by-mail ballot once ballots are printed, or it will be mailed to you beginning July 9.
+- Receive Your Ballot: You can pick up your vote-by-mail ballot once ballots are printed, or it will be mailed to you.
 If you need someone else to pick up your ballot, you can designate someone in writing.

-Voters who have requested to vote by mail can still choose to vote in person after requesting a vote-by-mail ballot.
-To avoid issues, bring the mail ballot to the polling location.
-If it’s been misplaced, contact your supervisor of elections office.
+- Voters who have requested to vote by mail can still choose to vote in person after requesting a VBM ballot.
+To avoid issues, bring the mail ballot to your polling place.
+If you've misplaced it, contact your supervisor of elections office.

 If Your Ballot Is Rejected: If your VBM ballot was not accepted, the SOE is required by law to notify you, tell you why it was rejected and give you an opportunity to correct any issues to "cure" your ballot and have it counted.